-- Your incision will be closed with absorbable stitches and covered with steristrips or a mesh with skin glue. - There will be a dressing over the incision that can stay on for several days if dry - We do not use staples or any other type of suture than needs to be removed.
+- Your incision will be closed with absorbable stitches and covered a mesh with skin glue. - There will be a dressing over the incision that can stay on for several days if dry - We do not use staples or any other type of suture than needs to be removed.